Log in

 Best Dissertation Award

-The Informatics Europe Best Dissertation Award (BDA) is granted annually for an excellent PhD dissertation in Informatics, carried out in one of the member universities of Informatics Europe.
-The objective of this Award is to stimulate young researchers by rewarding them, and to disseminate excellent research to the Informatics Europe community and beyond.
+The Informatics Europe Best Dissertation Award (BDA) is granted annually for an excellent PhD dissertation in Informatics, endorsed by one of the members of Informatics Europe.
+The Award aims to recognise and encourage emerging researchers while promoting excellence in research within the Informatics Europe community and beyond.

-The Award Committee selects the winner based on the following criteria:
+The Award Committee will select the winner based on the following criteria:

-Should more than one dissertation reach an equivalent top score, the one with the highest societal impact score is selected.
+Should more than one dissertation reach an equivalent top score, the one with the highest societal impact score will be selected.

-The Official Award Ceremony will take place during the annual European InformatiCs LeaderS Summit (ECSS).
-The Award winner(s) will receive financial support to attend the Summit and present their work at the ceremony and the Professional Development Workshop for Early Career Researchers (ECRWS) during ECSS.
-Noteworthy runners-up may also be recognised and invited to join the Award ceremony and the ECRWS.
+The Official Award Ceremony will take place during the annual European Informatics Leaders Summit (ECSS 2025).
+The Award winner(s) will receive financial support to attend the Summit.
+Noteworthy runners-up may also be recognised and invited to join the Award ceremony.

-• Notification of results to candidates: August 2024
+• Notification of results to candidates: late August 2025

 How to Submit

 Nominations should be submitted by academics of the Informatics Europe member institutions.
-Each member can nominate at most one candidate who has defended her/his PhD in Informatics in the academic years 2022-2023 or 2023-2024, but on or before December 31, 2023.
-Federated members can submit only one thesis for their entire set of members.
+Each member may nominate one candidate who defended their PhD in Informatics in the academic years 2023-2024 or 2024-2025, but on or before December 31, 2024.
+Federated members can submit only one dissertation for their entire set of members.

 The submission should be composed of a single PDF file containing the following information:

-• Full name and affiliation of the nominee (current affiliation and institution where the nominee obtained the PhD title).
+• Full name and affiliation of the nominee (current affiliation and institution where the nominee - i.e. the dissertation author - obtained the PhD title).

-• Additional letters of recommendation, or the thesis evaluation reports by the members of the PhD awarding committee (with a maximum of two).
+• Dissertation review or evaluation reports by the members of the PhD awarding committee (with a maximum of two).

-• Link to download the nominee's dissertation (in any language).
+• Link to download the nominee's dissertation in English.

-Submissions not conforming to the above rules and applications outside of the scope of the Award will be rejected without consideration.
+Submissions not conforming to the above rules and applications outside of the scope of the Award will be rejected without consideration and notification.

 Frequently Asked Questions